-Teamwork Isn't My Thing, and I Don't Like to Share!
-(BEST ME I Can Be!) by Julia Cook
+Teamwork Isn't My Thing, and I Don't Like to Share!: Classroom ideas for Teaching the Skills of Working as a Team and Sharing by Julia Cook

 RJ's having another bad day His teacher wants him to work with bossy Bernice, messy Frankie and Norma (who just sits and picks her nose) on a report about Egyptian mummies.
 After a frustrating school day with his team, RJ goes home to find only one biscuit left in the jar - and his mum makes him share it with his sister!
 With the help of his coach, RJ learns that working as a team and sharing are skills needed not just on the football field, but in school and at home too!